 Combined with the generous zipped vents designed into both garments, the versatility of the removable layers has been more than a match for the vagaries of a British spring and summer.
 The armoured outer layers are showerproof on their own, but the waterproof membrane is essential in heavy or prolonged rain.
 You might think that could be a nuisance – having to zip in or out the membrane – but in reality it’s rarely an issue.
 On warm, sunny days the membrane is unnecessary (and would make you sweat buckets), whereas on cooler, wet days it helps to keep out the chill as well as a downpour.

 I haven’t had the opportunity to test the kit below 10 degrees or above about 30 degrees centigrade yet.
 With suitable base and mid layers worn underneath, I’ve no doubt it would be just as comfortable and capable in the cold.
-In very hot conditions, I suspect the ample vents still wouldn’t be sufficient to provide enough airflow to keep you cool.
+In very hot conditions, I suspect the ample vents might still not be sufficient to provide enough airflow to keep you cool.

 The design and production quality are superlative.

 Comfortable shoulder, elbow, hip and knee armour is included (though not removable as far as I’ve been able to discover).

 Both the jacket and trousers are blessed with plenty of good-sized pockets.